Continuing our two-day event PGDay we have seen more interesting talks and devroom sessions on the second day.

 That’s it, PGDay is over. :-(

 See you next year!

 Oh, hold on, Gabriele Bartolini did a summary, showed us some numbers (we had ~170 visitors), spoke about all the beer we didn’t drank last night and thanked all people who was involved into the organization.

 And last but not least this lucky guy:

-We would like to say "Thank you" to all people who was involved into the organization and who made PGDay possible.
+We would like to say “Thank you” to all people who have been involved into the organization and who made PGDay possible.